The Swordgrass Dress- Now Available

 Vintage Look, Modern Fit

-Many of my patterns are closely inspired by true vintage and antique garments and often incorporate vintage construction techniques without compromising on modern fit.
 As our bodies are all unique, most people do need to make some adjustments to a pattern for best fit.
-An illustrated fitting guide containing some common fit adjustments is also included with most E-Patterns.
+When noted in the pattern description, an illustrated fitting guide is included with a JMD e-pattern.

 About My Pattern Production: